whalay/IP-Address-Finder/README-template.md

-# Frontend Mentor - Intro section with dropdown navigation solution
+# Frontend Mentor - IP address tracker solution

-This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
+This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents